 - Try to quit smoking, if applicable: This habit is a

 major risk factorfor heart disease.

-- Maintain a moderate weight: If a person carries more body weight or has obesity, then losing 3–5% of their overall weight can increase HDL and lower their LDL.
+- Try to maintain a moderate weight: If a person has a high body weight or obesity, then losing 3–5% of their overall weight can increase their HDL and lower their LDL.

 - Try to manage stress: Research suggests stress has a harmful effect on cholesterol.

-People with high cholesterol should consult their doctor to check whether they need medication, as various drugs can lower cholesterol levels.
+People with high cholesterol should consult their doctor to find out whether they need medication, as various drugs can lower cholesterol levels.

-However, some people may take a medication or have a condition that is causing the cholesterol problem.
+However, some people may take a medication or have a health condition that is contributing to high cholesterol levels.
 In those cases, a person’s doctor may change the prescription drug or suggest a different treatment.

 The relationship between coffee and cholesterol may depend on how a person brews the beverage.
-Paper filters may help minimize the amount of natural oils and result in a coffee drink with less effect on cholesterol.
+Some research also indicates that coffee may affect a person’s cholesterol differently depending on their sex.
+Paper filters may help minimize the amount of natural oils in coffee and result in a coffee drink with a lesser effect on cholesterol.

-People who have high cholesterol may wish to avoid drinking unfiltered brews, such as Turkish coffee.
-Without a paper filter, more of the cholesterol-raising oils end up in the coffee.
+People who have high cholesterol may wish to choose filtered coffee more often than unfiltered coffee.
+When the brewing method does not involve a paper filter, more of the cholesterol-raising oils end up in the coffee.

 A person should speak with a healthcare professional if they are concerned about their cholesterol levels.